-B. FlexiBLE
+C. FlexiBLE

 Our FlexiBLE method involves two key differences to BEST.
 The first modification we make is to the pair function, g{ik} , to ensure it applies an increasing bias force with QM and MM distance while also having continuous first and second derivatives.
-The second modification is to include all non-negligible permuted penalty functions, $h{ij\cdots,kl\cdots}$, by truncating the denominator of the bias function in Eq.
-8 using a tree algorithm.
+This guarantees that QM/MM separation is (approximately) achieved for any choice of $\alpha > 0$ and that total energy is conserved in MD simulations.
+The second modification is to include all non-negligible permuted penalty functions, $h{ij}...,kl...$, by truncating the denominator of the bias function in Eq.
+12 using a tree algorithm.
+By including all important QM/MM exchanges in the bias function, we can use a much smaller value of α than SE-BEST required, without introducing errors in ensemble averages.
+This allows us to achieve energy-conserving dynamics with a 1.0-fs timestep.
 We provide details of these developments below.